Why Does Poop Float?

 “When you eat a high-fat diet, it creates gas (flatulence) in your intestines, which is absorbed into your stool and may cause it to float,” Dr. Pham says.
 Diets high in sugar, fiber, starch, and lactose can create the same issues.

-But when floating stools become more frequent, and more the norm than the exception, it may be time to call your doctor.
+But when floating stools become more frequent, it may be time to call your doctor.

 “Chronic malabsorption can lead to severe malnutrition and serious complications,” Dr. Pham says.
 “There are some conditions that may require lifelong medical treatment and cannot be treated with home remedies.”